NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

-# **UnbelievaBoat-like Discord Bot in python**
+# UnbelievaBoat-like Discord Bot in Python (aka _Skender Bot_)

+### Questions, bug reports or need help with setup ?
-### For questions about the bot and how to set it up: ask me on Discord at *<kendrik2.0>*
+Feel free to reach out to me on Discord at **<kendrik2.0>**

-## update on release date:
-- Almost everything for the upgrade to SQLite is now finished.
-- The only part missing is the migration script for JSON databases to the new SQLite system.
-I can't tell how long exactly that will take, since it is a key part of this upgrade and needs to be bullet proof, but I plan on releasing the v2.0 today.
-- It will probably still include bugs I have missed, please report those to me so that I can fix them.
-- After the switch to v2.0, updates will be incrementally again and not with a long pause and then one big update like this time.
+## Current version Notice:
+- 🆕 Skender v2.0 was released on 11.06.2025 (european time format).
+Please take a look at `version-info.md`, especially if you used the JSON version before !
+- 🛠️ Please read `command-list.md`.
+It includes a list of all available commands with explanations and tips.

+---

 ## Official repo:
 https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot
-You're free to do anything with the code, I'd appreciate it if you would keep a link to the official repo tho :)
+You're free to do anything with the code, but please keep a link to the original (see License Section 2).

-### - Info
+---

+## 📣 Info:
 The Bot uses most of UnbelievaBoat's commands for minigames and economy (not moderation tho).
-With time, I have added quite some modifications, couldn't really say which tho, since I dont even use UB anymore lol.

-### Please read `command_list.txt`.
-It not only helps users with how/what commands to use, it also gives tips for admins (using get-salary vs update-income for example).
+With time, a lot of functionalities were added.
+I don't know what exactly the normal Unbelievaboat includes nowadays, but you can check out `command-list.md`

+---

-### - Install & Use
+## 🌱 Install & Use
-1. Create a Discord Application for your bot (see https://youtu.be/b61kcgfOm_4, https://discord.com/developers/applications)
+1. Create a Discord Application for your bot (see https://youtu.be/b61kcgfOm_4, [Discord Developer Portal](https://discord.com/developers/applications))
-2. In the Discord Dev Portal, in the "Bot" tab of your application, **enable presence intent, server members intent, message content intent**.
+2. In the "Bot" section of the Discord Developer Portal, **enable Presence Intent**, **Server Members Intent**, and **Message Content Intent**.
-3. Download the code, structured as in this repo.
+3. Download the code and ensure the directory structure is preserved.
-4. Open the `main.py` file, line 40 and change the **token** to the one of your created bot.
+4. Open `main.py`, edit lines 40-50 as needed (comments are included).
 5. Invite the bot to your server as shown in https://youtu.be/b61kcgfOm_4
-6. Install python3 if you dont have it
+6. Create a role for your bot with permission to manage roles (the bot's role must be above the roles it should manage).
+7. Install Python 3, if not already installed.
-7. Install the Discord Api for python3 using pip (`pip install discord.py`)
+8. Install `discord.py` using `pip install discord.py`.
-8. In your server, create a role named "botmaster" and give it to people who should be bot admins.
+9. Create a role in your server called "botmaster" (or whatever you named it in `main.py`) and assign it to the bot admins.
-9. Launch main.py with **python3**.
-Beware !!
-On Windows, please use powershell, else path might not be recognized.
-10. [optional]: by default, the currency emoji is set to 💰.
-    You can change it as follows: changing line 75-77 in database/__init__.py.
-Note: if you uncomment 75, you gotta comment out line 77 ! (by putting a <#> before it, like in line 76.
-Then use change-currency-symbol (see src/commands.txt) or change "symbol_emoji" `in database/database.json`(needs to be a custom emoji).
-Contact me if you got issues.

-You should be good to go!
+10. Launch `main.py` with **python3**.

+You will be guided through the rest of the setup.
+Please take the customizable lines in `main.py` seriously, including the setup channel ID.

+---

-### - Goal
+## 🎯 Goal
 It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.
 Obviously it's way bigger now.
-The goal was to make an easily customizable Template of a discord bot, also fixing the issues stated above.
+The goal was to create an **easily customizable template** for a Discord bot, also addressing the issues mentioned above.
-Another goal is to have the bot written in python so that it's easy to edit for every user.
-You can adjust the code so it fits exactly what you need.
+Another goal is to have the bot written in Python, so that users can easily modify the code to fit their needs.

-### images
-On 09.02.24 update I added the option add images for items, that would be shown when calling the single item catalog info ("catalog item_name").
-These images are loaded by URL - so they can be anything.
-I don't encourage however nor do I care if you use licensed images, since i have no way of checking that.
-But I definitely don't take any warranty as to what happens if you do use licensed images.
-Stay safe !
+---

+## ⚠️ Version 2.0 Notes

+A migration script is provided for the switch from the legacy version (json database) to v2.0.
+The migration is **automatic** on first launch, but make sure to follow the console instructions during the process.
+For more, see version-info.md, you can also look at the big comment block at the end of main.py
+If you have any questions, reach out to me via discord (see above).

+---

+## 🎉 Enjoy customizing and using the bot !
+Feel free to share feedback, bug reports, and suggestions !